paveljurca/notes/uvahy.md

 .

+> Early to bed and early to rise,
+> makes a man healthy, wealthy and wise.
+> *Benjamin Franklin*

+.

 > Isn't it funny how day by day nothing changes,
 > but when you look back, everything is different..
 > *Clive Staples Lewis*